Fort Allen (Puerto Rico)

 Fort Allen, officially Fort Allen Training Center, is a Puerto Rico National Guard military installation located on a 921 acre facility in Juana Díaz, Puerto Rico.

 History

-Losey Field was established by the United States Army Air Corps in 1941 and was used during World War II by fighter & bomber units.
+Losey Field was established by the United States Army Air Corps (USAAC) in 1941 and was used during World War II by fighter & bomber units.
 It was named for Captain Robert M. Losey, an aeronautical meteorologist who in April 1940 became the United States' first military casualty in World War II.
 Units assigned were: